Actor importer

 <figure><img src="https://files.readme.io/8d306aa-configurator_objects_step1.gif" alt="" width="375"><figcaption></figcaption></figure>

-2. Find the `OdysseyConfiguratorRegistryActor` instance in your main level (added in [quickstart](https://docs.odyssey.stream/realtime-configurator/quickstart "mention")).
+2. Find the `OdysseyConfiguratorRegistryActor` instance in your main level (added in [Quickstart](/realtime-configurator/quickstart.md)).
 In the Details panel, under **Odyssey -> Configurator Objects Library,** add your Configurator Objects Library asset.<br>

-<figure><img src="https://1654663001-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FMLBnx8wypJv4bjM4Pgja%2Fuploads%2FJYf5NrcahCObJ4j6n6OD%2Fobraz.png?alt=media&#x26;token=b63c2e79-75d2-4b06-8868-d6c60a296721" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/vZ4bT7CZIBKiMfTudNVM" alt=""><figcaption></figcaption></figure>

 ## Add an actor to your objects library